 (Note: This section is completely unofficial and is no way endorsed by the Graduate Program or University of California.)

 How do I pay taxes for my first year?

 If you moved to California from another state, remember to pay taxes due both in California and the state of your residence.
 Your first year, you will probably be paid through some sort of fellowship and training grant (see below).

 How do I pay taxes on while on fellowship?

-If you’re paid through some sort of fellowship or training grant (generally the case during your first year!), this usually means that taxes won’t be taken out (“withheld”) from your monthly paycheck.
+If you’re paid through some sort of fellowship or training grant (which is generally the case during your first year), this usually means that taxes won’t be taken out (“withheld”) from your monthly paycheck.
 Unfortunately, the burden of saving for the taxes that should’ve been withheld is placed on you, and you potentially must pay quarterly estimated taxes (see next section).
 Depending on any other income sources or financial accounts you may have, your individual tax burden may be slightly different.
 However, an informal poll of BioE graduate students showed that they paid around $4000-$6000 in total taxes (both California and Federal income taxes) for the 2016 tax year.